thkwznk/aseprite-scripts/ROADMAP.md

 Unreleased:

 - [Feature] Support all drawing tools to work with the Magic Pencil (not only the Pencil Tool)
-- [Improvement] "Outline Tool" was changed to outline all objects that were painted over
+- [Improvement] "Outline > Tool" was changed to outline all objects that were painted over
 - [Fix] No longer add effects to pixels changed by commands
+- [Fix] "Transform > Lift" correctly updates the GUI to immediately show where the new layer is on the timeline

 Update v2.0.0:

-- [Feature] New option - "Transform Merge" - that moves all pixels that were painted over into one layer (whether it's one of the existing layers or a new one is created needs to be seen)
+- [Feature] New option - "Transform > Merge" - that moves all pixels that were painted over into one layer (whether it's one of the existing layers or a new one is created needs to be seen)
-- [Improvement] Add a single option for "Change Shift", hide the shift options until it's selected and allow for selecting multiple components
+- [Improvement] Add a single option for "Change > Shift", hide the shift options until it's selected and allow for selecting multiple components
 - [Improvement] Add a separate subset of options for the Grayscale & Indexed Color Modes
 - [Improvement] Add controls for Graffiti parameters
 - [Improvement] Add controls for Outline parameters
-- [Fix] Lift content only above the layer it's lifted from
 - [Fix] Update dialog when sprite changes color mode

 Future: